Etimo/etimo-id/README.md

 ## Setting up database

-Start the database server by typing `docker-compose up -d`
+Start the database server by typing `docker-compose -f docker-compose.db.yml up -d`

 You can access the database GUI from https://localhost:8011